JeremyRand/namecoin.org/docs/faq/index.md

 Namecoin is a fork of Bitcoin, and therefore Namecoin (like Bitcoin) supports a wide variety of smart contract schemes, including the ability for a transaction to have an arbitrary number of outputs (thereby making multiple payments atomically).
 Because Namecoin represents names as transaction outputs, it is naturally possible to atomically transfer a name in combination with a currency payment.
 This isn't a feature that Namecoin was specifically designed to support, it's simply a feature that naturally exists, which would have required extra effort to not support.
 Technically, it would be possible to softfork Namecoin to ban name outputs from coexisting in a transaction with currency outputs, but in practice this would have detrimental effects unrelated to atomic name trades, because it would also ban change outputs from single-party name transactions.
 There *is* a restriction in Namecoin's consensus rules that prevents two name outputs from being created atomically.
 As far as we're aware, there is no documented reason for this rule (none of us were around to ask when the rule was first created, and Vince isn't around for us to ask anymore), and this rule also has harmful side effects that are unrelated to atomic name trades, e.g. it prevents CoinJoin-style constructions for name transactions.
 Because CoinJoin is useful for both scalability and privacy, we would prefer that this rule be removed, and it is possible that a future consensus fork will do so.

+### Why doesn't Namecoin implement a backdoor?

+A fundamental law of nature is that humans behave nondeterministically.
+This nondeterministic behavior also applies to groups of humans, and to systems operated by humans or groups of humans.
+The amount of nondeterminism also increases as the time scale for which predictions are being made increases.
+For example, the U.S. Constitution, when read literally, states that mass surveillance and torture are off limits.
+Unfortunately, the U.S. government is operated by humans, and as a result, these clauses of the U.S. Constitution are not executed deterministically.

+One of the major appeals of replacing humans with cryptography is that cryptography behaves much more deterministically than humans.
+As a result, you can predict with much higher certainty how a cryptosystem will behave in the future than you can do for a human-operated system.
+This is why the proof of freshness in the Bitcoin genesis block references bank bailouts: financial regulators are operated by humans, and therefore behave nondeterministically; a massive bank bailout due to short-sighted political pressures is an example of nondeterministic behavior that is against the public interest and which Bitcoin is designed to prevent via deterministic behavior.

+There are certainly short-term benefits to operating a backdoor for a naming system, e.g. prevention of phishing/malware sites or reversal of name thefts caused by private key compromise.
+Such a backdoor might be controlled by a single key, a multisig contract, or some type of more complex "governance" smart contract.
+However, any such scheme would inevitably harm the security and usefulness of Namecoin, because any such scheme would introduce nondeterministic behavior, thus returning us to the problem that cryptosystems are supposed to solve.

+Free speech and private communication are fundamental human rights that must not be subject to interference by any 3rd party, even if everyone else in the world wants those rights to be violated.
+An ideal cryptosystem would enforce this deterministically.
+Unfortunately, the laws of nature impose constraints on how close a real-world system can get to this ideal (in particular, blockchains' reliance on economic incentives limits their ability to achieve this), but this is not an excuse to impose additional nondeterministic behavior that can violate those rights.
+Any type of "governance" system that can execute name seizures, regardless of whether it's a single party, a multisig contract, or some type of more complex smart contract, is therefore unacceptable.

+(This section was inspired by Greg Maxwell's philosophical writings.)

 ### Does Namecoin have any browser add-ons?

 Yes; we have a PKCS#11 module (ncp11) for TLS certificate validation, and we have a WebExtension (DNSSEC-HSTS) for protecting against SSLStrip attacks.
 However, there is no browser add-on for resolving `.bit` domains to IP addresses.